gotloop/ms-20/README.md

 # MS-20

-An attempt to recreate the MS-20 synthesizer with Tone.js (Webaudio), SVG and React
+An attempt to recreate the MS-20 synthesizer with Tone.js (Webaudio), SVG and (p)React

 ## Manuel